 Hostile Humor in Renaissance France

 This book is also available online as an Open Access digital edition here.
-The Open Access edition is funded by the National Endowment for the Humanities.
+The Open Access edition is fundedĀ by the National Endowment for the Humanities.
 In sixteenth-century France, the level of jokes, irony, and ridicule found in pamphlets and plays became aggressively hostile.
-In Hostile Humor in Renaissance France, Bruce Hayes investigates this period leading […]
+InĀ Hostile Humor in Renaissance France, Bruce Hayes investigates this period leading […]

 Inglorious Artists: Art World Satire and the Emergence of a Capitalist Art Market in Paris, 1750-1850

-Inglorious Artists traces the origins of the image of the starving artist to late eighteenth- and early nineteenth-century France, where practicing and aspiring visual artists mobilized the emerging genre of graphic satire to publish hundreds of satirical images that satirized Paris’ art world — 532 images that have never been studied or published.
-While it has […]
+This book is also freely available online as an Open Access digital edition on the Mainfold platform, here.
+Inglorious Artists traces the origins of the image of the starving artist to late eighteenth- and early nineteenth-century France, where practicing and aspiring visual artists mobilized the emerging genre of graphic satire to publish hundreds of satirical […]

 Unsettling Sexuality: Queer Horizons in the Long Eighteenth Century